FORCaist/FORCaist.github.io/brunlocal.md

 <p>A relatively simple approach to running FORCsensei locally is via <a href="https://www.docker.com/" target="_blank">Docker</a>.
 Install <a href="https://www.docker.com/" target="_blank">Docker</a> and then create an image to run on your system directly from the FORCsensei GitHub repository using <a href="https://github.com/jupyter/repo2docker" target="_blank">repo2docker</a>.</p>

 <h2>Option 2: Local Installation</h2>
+Locally installation should be straight-forward, but we had add solutions to potential installation issues at the bottom of this page.

+If you don't have Python and/or Jupyter installed, we recommend installing Anaconda from: https://www.anaconda.com/distribution/

-<p>To run FORCsensei locally requires a number of extra packages, which can be installed via pip or sudo (some will be included in Anaconda). </p>
+To run FORCsensei locally requires a number of extra packages, which can be installed via pip or sudo (some will be included in Anaconda).

 ```
 pip install appmode